 - French Alps trip, organised only if there are sufficient competent leaders and open to experienced and skilled paddlers.

-- Introduction to Sea Kayaking days, organised over the summer.
+- Introduction to Sea Kayaking morning and afternoon sessions, organised over the summer.

-- Winter paddling programme, offering a weekly river paddle at levels from beginner to proficient.
+- Winter paddling programme, offering a weekly river and sea paddle at levels from beginner to proficient.
 Normally on Sundays.

-- Summer paddling programme, offering Friday night surf, gentle estuary trips, introductory slalom on the Taw and regular sea trips during evenings and weekends.
+- Summer paddling programme, offering Monday night surf, gentle estuary trips and regular sea trips during evenings and weekends.
 Our regular surf beach is at Sandymere on Northam Burrows.
 Access through Northam village.

 - Club Sea Kayaking week, previously held in Pembrokeshire but now based on Falmouth, offering sea paddling for all levels of ability.

 - Other more advanced level trips which tend to be by invitation, based on experience and skill level.
-Examples would be river trips on the East Lyn or Upper Dart and sea crossings such as to Lundy.
+Examples would be river trips on the East Lyn or Upper Dart and sea crossings such as to Lundy, advanced sea weeks in Scotland, Isles of Scilly and Pembrokeshire etc.